Productivity-app-jlss/YURUP-Android/README.md

    * Allows user to upload user information.
 * Activity detail Screen.
    * Allows user to see all the participants and join code.

-Optional:
-* Register - User logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.

 ### 3. Navigation